 “This reduction has not been achieved by SFRS alone and thanks must go to the many partners including the Local Authority and Healthcare, who we work with on a regular basis to make the communities of Angus safer.”

 The report also notes that the number of road traffic collisions has decreased from 36 to 24 this year.

 LSO Pryde said: “We see first-hand the devastating consequences of road traffic collisions.

 “That is why we continue to work closely with our emergency service colleagues and other partners in the Angus Council Safer Communities Forum to educate our communities to risks on the road, and prevent loss of life to make our roads in Angus safer.”

-He added: “Preventing these incidents from occurring in the first place is our main aim and as such we continue to engage with local schools and youth groups to highlight the risks.
+“Preventing these incidents from occurring in the first place is our main aim and as such we continue to engage with local schools and youth groups to highlight the risks.